Home / World Travel Guides / Attractions & Tickets / Skip the Line: Leaning Tower of Pisa & Tickets Guide (2026)

 How to Get to Piazza dei Miracoli

-From the square entrance, the Leaning Tower is immediately visible rising above the surrounding monuments.
-The area is pedestrianised, making it easy to walk between the cathedral, baptistery and tower without dealing with traffic.
+Once you arrive at the square, the tower is immediately visible, rising above the surrounding monuments.
+The entire area is pedestrianised, which makes it easy to move between the tower, cathedral, and other historic buildings without dealing with traffic.

 Tips for Visiting the Leaning Tower of Pisa

 Finally, consider how long you plan to stay in Pisa.
-Many travellers arrive for a quick visit from Florence, but the city itself contains a number of historic streets, churches and museums worth exploring.
-Spending a few extra hours in the city centre can transform a rushed stop into a far more enjoyable experience.
+Many travellers treat it as a quick stop, but spending additional time exploring the historic centre beyond the square can turn a rushed visit into a more rounded experience.

 Frequently Asked Questions